belbert/VCVTB/IN/README.md

 PostProcessing
 ------------
-If everything went well EnergyPlus output is automatically transferred to MySQL and postprocessing starts automatically.
+If everything went well EnergyPlus output is automatically transferred to MySQL and PostProcessing is initiated automatically.
 However, you can comment this out to have more control over the process.

 Note: